nishanthsanjeev/histwords/READMEforRepro.md

 ### Author: William Hamilton (wleif@stanford.edu)
 ### [Project Website](http://nlp.stanford.edu/projects/histwords)

 The Colab notebook written (Importing_Embeddings.ipynb), simply executes the 'example.sh' file provided in the HistWords repository, to download the pre-trained word emebddings for the english fiction corpora taken across all the time periods considered, by the original authors in their study.
-It also runs the 'example.py' file provided, as well as a custom file of your choice. (nish.py)
+It also runs the 'example.py' file provided, as well as a custom file of your choice. ('nish.py' is the custom file I created on my system, as given in the notebook)

 To implement this Colab notebook, kindly take note that the HistWords code should be run using Python 2.7.
 If you have opened a notebook in Google Colab, you will either need to connect to a hosted runtime, or a local runtime.
 (Check in the toolbar above)